CasualPokePlayer/GSE/README.md

 ---
 ## Building from source

-> Below is a relatively quick overview of building GSR, for the whole sh'bang, you'll want to read the [contributing guidelines](https://github.com/CasualPokePlayer/GSR/blob/master/CONTRIBUTING.md).
+> Below is a relatively quick overview of building GSE, for the whole sh'bang, you'll want to read the [contributing guidelines](https://github.com/CasualPokePlayer/GSE/blob/master/CONTRIBUTING.md).

 [git](https://git-scm.com/download) should be used to clone the repository.
 Many submodules are present (with some having submodules within themselves), so ensure that they are all checked out (e.g. `git submodule update --init --recursive`)